jadeocr/jadeocr/terms.md

 ## Terms of Use and Privacy Policy
 We do everything here in good faith, and we hope you will, too.
 These terms are in place for your protection and for ours.
+By using chinese-ocr, you agree to the following terms.

 ### Terms of Use
 1. This software is licensed under the MIT License.
 Thus, all terms of the MIT License apply to these terms of use.